-Jerry Hill was elected to the California Senate in November last year, taking his oath of office in the state Capitol on December 3, 2012.
+Jerry Hill was elected to the California Senate in November 2012 and took his oath of office in the state Capitol on December 3, 2012.

 Senator Hill joined the state Legislature’s upper house with a strong track record of leadership and public service as an elected official.
-He was the mayor of the city of San Mateo, and he served on the San Mateo County Board of Supervisors before he was elected to the state Assembly.
-While on the Board of Supervisors, he was involved in a diverse array of issues from health and safety protections for children, families and seniors, to improvement of schools, the environment and public works, like roads.
+He was the mayor of the city of San Mateo, he served on the San Mateo County Board of Supervisors and he was a member of the state Assembly.
+While on the Board of Supervisors, he was involved in a diverse array of issues from health and safety protections for children, families and seniors, to improvement of schools, the environment roads and public works.

 Taking office in the Assembly in 2008, he quickly established himself as a thoughtful and dynamic state lawmaker.
 He concluded his fourth year as an assemblymember in November 2012.
 That year, 18 of the bills he authored were signed into law by Governor Jerry Brown – that was more than any other state lawmaker in 2012.
 His legislation included bills on pipeline safety, crackdowns on underage drinking on party buses and on retailers who sell tobacco to minors, foster family home protections and bills that make more information available to parents and guardians about child safety seats.